jrawbits/VisionEval-Wiki-JR/User-Interface-Design.md

-This page describes the VE User Interface, which includes the model runner and scenario viewer/visualizer.
+The VE User Interface, which includes the model runner and scenario viewer/visualizer, is described here.
   - [Design Discussion](#design-discussion)
   - [Specification](#specification)